 HOME GR/OWN Milwaukee empowers residents to transform neighborhoods by transforming vacant lots into community assets that spark new economic opportunities around local, healthy food production, distribution and recycling; revitalizing Milwaukee commercial corridors and creating new sustainable outdoor community spaces.
-HOME GR/OWN Milwaukee is an initiative of Mayor Tom Barrett, led by the City's Environmental Collaboration Office (ECO).
+HOME GR/OWN Milwaukee is led by the City's Environmental Collaboration Office (ECO).

 - To support neighborhood redevelopment and restore blighted vacant lots into green community assets,